drm/java-quick-js/README.md

-# java-quickjs-jni
+# java-quick-js

 This provides a Java Native Interface (JNI) to [QuickJS](https://bellard.org/quickjs/).

-It's stable and I see no reason not to start using it in production if you see
+It's stable and I see no reason not to start using it in production, though I haven't myself.

+Be sure to stress test your implementation, as quickjs will break without warning if memory issues occur.

 ## API compatibility